Brian D’Andrea, President

 Brett Morales, Director, Property Management

-As Director of Property Management at Century Villages at Cabrillo (CVC), Mr. Morales is responsible for supervising the management, maintenance, and enhancements of Century Villages at Cabrillo, a complex, place-based portfolio of affordable housing in Long Beach.
+As Vice President, Property Management at Century Villages at Cabrillo (CVC), Mr. Morales is responsible for supervising the management, maintenance, and enhancements of Century Villages at Cabrillo, a complex, place-based portfolio of affordable housing in Long Beach.
 He is also responsible for creating and implementing policies and procedures, as well as establishing and maintaining collaborative relationships with community stakeholders.

 Mr. Morales joins our team with over 20 years of diverse experience in Property Management, marketing and supervision.
 He began his career in 1990 working in Property Management for an Orange County-based developer.
 During the last 4 years of his career, Mr. Morales supervised affordable housing properties throughout Greater Los Angeles County for Thomas Safran & Associates and most recently Goldrich and Kest Industries.